propelorm/Propel/documentation/01-installation.markdown

 This will export the propel library to a local `myproject/vendor/propel/` directory.

-Alternatively, to use a tarball, type the following commands on *nix platforms:
+Alternatively, to use a tarball, type the following commands on unix platforms:

 {% highlight bash %}
 cd myproject/vendor